Signal-Fire/connect/README.md

 > Connect is a **work-in-progress** and as such is not yet published to npm.
 > If you wish to take a crack at it, clone the respository.

-> **Note**: Connect uses version 3 of the Signal Fire protocol and is not
-> directly compatible with Signal Fire Server as of this time!

 ## Example

 This example uses [Signal Fire Peer](https://github.com/signal-fire/peer).